William and Simone Butler – 66 days stranded on a raft

 During the night something thrashing around under their boat ripped a small hole in the side of their raft, causing water to slowly flow in.
 They couldn’t find the hole in the dark and spent the next few hours scooping sea water out and getting soaked in the process.
 Bill managed to fix the hole using a repair kit in the morning, but it was a constant struggle to bail out the tiny amount that kept seeping in.

 After spotting a merchant ship that was much closer than the others, the Butlers shot their last flare.
-The merchant ship saw it and signalled back, but for some reason just sailed off and left them there, an event that completely devastated what little moral they had left.
-The couple were hoping their daughter had alerted the authorities who would mount a search for them, and she did indeed call the coast guard and report them missing, but the problem was no one had any idea where to look for them.
+The merchant ship saw it and signaled back, but for some reason just sailed off and left them there, an event that completely devastated what little morale they had left.
+The couple were hoping their daughter had alerted the authorities who would mount a search for them, and she did indeed call the Coast Guard and report them missing, but the problem was no one had any idea where to look for them.

 The Butlers lay drained of energy and after the signal back incident had now given up hope.
-Bill had lost his fishing hooks and was using a method were he’d use his had to swirl bait in the water and stab fish with a make shift spear he made, but one fish caused a wound on his hand, and he was too weak to even kneel up and try.
+Bill had lost his fishing hooks and was using a method where he’d use his hand to swirl bait in the water and stab fish with a makeshift spear he made, but one fish caused a wound on his hand, and he was too weak to even kneel up and try.

-On August 19 rescue had finally arrived and found both of them in a sorry state.
-Both had sores from the sun and salt water, with Bills back and Simones legs being especially bad, also they had each lost over 50 pounds and were badly malnourished and dehydrated, but ultimately nothing broken or immediately life threatening.
+On August 19 rescue finally arrived and found both of them in a sorry state.
+Both had sores from the sun and salt water, with Bill’s back and Simones’s legs being especially bad, also they had each lost over 50 pounds and were badly malnourished and dehydrated, but ultimately nothing broken or immediately life-threatening.
 After a short stay in hospital and a much longer recuperation period, both of the Butlers made a full recovery.